- It is quite testing to save money in Dubai.

 - Your child’s education

 Money worries are never easy to tackle, but don’t let them get in the way of your happiness and wellbeing.
-There’s nothing that you need to give up, as long as you make sure you know when’s the right time to shell money on a specific outing, trip, gift, product, etc. The most important thing to remember not to lose sight of your long-term goals, despite the temptations the Dubai will keep throwing at you!
+There’s nothing that you need to give up, as long as you make sure you know when’s the right time to shell money on a specific outing, trip, gift, product, etc. The most important thing to remember not to lose sight of your long-term goals, despite the temptations Dubai will keep throwing at you!